Alabama Domestic Violence Laws

 If a defendant commits an act of domestic violence against one of the above victims, the prosecutor can charge the offense as domestic violence in the first, second, or third degree.

 Alabama punishes those convicted of domestic violence according to the degree of the underlying crime.
 In addition, the law takes into consideration the offender's prior acts of domestic violence.
-The law recognizes three degrees of domestic violence, as well as violating a domestic violence protection order and the felony of domestic violence by strangulation or suffocation.
+The law recognizes three degrees of domestic violence.
+Enhanced penalties apply for domestic violence crimes committed in the presence of a child or in violation of a protection order.

 Penalties for First-Degree Domestic Violence